Preparing to make a Decision

 There are circumstances set out in the Mental Capacity Act when you should not appoint an IMCA.
 These are as follows:

-3. When there is a Donee of a Lasting Power of Attorney authorised to make the decision.
+- When there is an Attorney authorised to make the decision.

-If a Deputy or Donee able to make the decision exists it may still be appropriate to appoint an advocate, but this cannot be an IMCA.
+If a Deputy or Attorney able to make the decision exists it may still be appropriate to appoint an advocate, but this cannot be an IMCA.

 Click here to access guidance about the role and function of an IMCA appointed to represent and support a person under the Mental Capacity Act.